renskiy/fabricio/examples/service/swarm/README.md

     fab swarm-init

-At first, this command will start creation of three Virtual Machines (if not created yet) using `Vagrant` configuration.
-Then single Swarm manager and two Swarm workers will be set up.

-After cluster has been successfully initialized Docker is ready to work with services:
+After cluster has been successfully initialized everything is ready to work with services:

     fab nginx